hannorein/rebound/README.md

 You can also find a video on YouTube, http://youtu.be/gaExPGW1WzI?hd=1, that shows how to download and install REBOUND.

-Python and other programming languages
+How to us REBOUND
 -----------------

-REBOUND is written in C. However, we provide a simple dynamic library `libias15` for the new IAS15 integrator.
-Most of the features that make REBOUND great are not available in this library.
-It is purely for efficiently accessing the high order integrator IAS15.
-There is no visualization and no helper function to setup particles.
-To compile this library, go to the `shared` folder and type `make`.
+### For the impatient
+This section let's you download, compile and run REBOUND on almost any modern operating system within seconds.

+Simply copy and paste this line to your terminal and press enter

+    git clone http://github.com/hannorein/rebound && cd rebound/examples/shearing_sheet && make && ./nbody

+or if you do not have git installed

+    wget --no-check-certificate https://github.com/hannorein/rebound/tarball/master -O- | tar xvz && cd hannorein-rebound-*/examples/shearing_sheet/ && make && ./nbody

+Note: Make sure you have a compiler suite installed.
+Open a terminal and type `make` and `cc` to test if your installation is complete.
+If you are on OSX, you can download Xcode from the AppStore (for free).
+Once installed, open Xcode, go to Settings, then Downloads and install the Command Line Tools.

+### C or Python?

+REBOUND is written in C because C is very fast and highly portable (REBOUND runs on everything from mobile phones to super computers and special purpose accelerator cards).
+However, we also provide a simple dynamic library `libias15` for the new IAS15 integrator.
+This shared library can be called from many programming languages.
+We provide a python module which makes calling REBOUND from python particularly easy.
+Whether you want to use REBOUND in C or python depends on what you specific application.

+In short: If you simply want to integrate a few particle system such as a planetary system with the high order integrator IAS15, use python.
+If you want to run large, many particle systems (with millions of particles) and use an integrator other than IAS15 or make use of the distributed tree code of REBOUND, you want to use the C version.

+### Python and libias15
+To access REBOUND from python, you first need to compile the dynamic library `libias15`.
+Go to the `shared` folder and type `make`.
+This should work on most operating systems without any user intervention.
+Note that having the computationally intensive kernel of the integrator in C retains the high speed of IAS15.

 The most interesting use case for `libias15` is a python wrapper that we provide.
 This wrapper can be used to very easily access `libias15`.
 The wrapper (module) might appeal to people who want to setup their problem in python and then call IAS15 to efficiently integrate particles with very high precision.
 The following listing shows a complete python script to run an N-body simulation with IAS15 and `libias15`: